qormiman/xirja-backend/PROGRESS.md

   barcode scanning or "fix this price"/"swap store" actions — those need a camera and the price-correction workflow respectively, neither of which exist yet.
-Checked-off state now survives closing/reloading the app mid-trip (new, 25 Sept) — persisted to `AsyncStorage`, keyed per device the same way the device id itself is; see the "On persisting Shopping mode" note near the top of this file.
-NOT yet confirmed on Snack as of this writing.
+Checked-off state now survives closing/reloading the app mid-trip (new, 25 Sept, confirmed working by the user on Snack) — persisted to `AsyncStorage`, keyed per device the same way the device id itself is; see the "On persisting Shopping mode" note near the top of this file.
 The numbers ("X of N checked", running total) were confirmed correct on first testing (24 Sept), but the visual progress bar itself stayed blank.
 Root cause turned out to be upstream in the DATA, not the bar's code — see the `migration_002`